lrizzolo/m2invariants/InvariantCalculatorV1_1/README.txt

-ELCOME TO THE INVARIANT CALCULATOR PACKAGE!
+WELCOME TO THE INVARIANT CALCULATOR PACKAGE!

 VERSION: 1.0
 _______________________________________________________________________________________________________